 Do you look out of your window and feel your garden has lost its sparkle?

 Or maybe you’ve moved house, and have a perfectly reasonable garden – but you don’t love it and it doesn’t feel like yours?

-Garden consultant Matt Jackson and his family have just moved into a beautiful old farmhouse – Kelly Mill – in West Devon.
-It has a neglected garden of about an acre, surrounded by woods and fields.
+Garden consultant Matt Jackson and his family have moved several times in the past few years.
+Their last move was into a beautiful old farmhouse – Kelly Mill – in West Devon.
+It had a neglected garden of about an acre, surrounded by woods and fields.
 So he’s guest-blogging here to share his tips how to revive a tired garden:

 ‘Kelly Mill is a beautiful building set within a deep, isolated valley through which the mill stream hurries.
 The garden was once planted well, but the stone walls are covered in brambles and ivy.